thomasteplick/mlpbackprop/README.md

-<h3>Multilayer Perceptron Neural Network with the Backpropagation Algorithm</h3>
+<h3>Multilayer Perceptron Neural Network with the Back-Propagation Algorithm</h3>

 This program is a web application written in Go that makes extensive use of the html/template package.
 Navigate to the C:\Users\your-name\MultilayerPerceptron\src\backprop\ directory and issue "go run ann.go" to